IMBurbank/gatsd/README.md

 ## Adding Local Node Modules

 Adding local packages is simple.
-Call `yarn` as you would any other command and the `node_moduled` will download to their usual place in the project directory shared between the host machine the the container.
+Call `yarn` as you would any other command and the `node_modules` will download to their usual place in the project directory shared between the host machine the the container.

 From the host machine:
 ```shell